QAQ1551QAQ/DNA-TF-binding-sites-predict/README.md

 # DNA-TF-binding-sites-predict
-transcription factor binding sites; residual learning; attention mechanism; CNN; BiLSTM; KAN
+transcription factor binding sites; CNN; BiLSTM; KAN; residual connections

 # Environmental requirements：
-  1. Python 3.9.7
+  1. Python 3.12.7
-  2. pytorch 2.2.2+cu121
+  2. pytorch 2.5.0
   3. See requirements.txt for other python packages that need to be installed.

 # required data：